Qualia-Invesments/Drop-Challenge/README.md

 ## Product Requirements

-Your submission should continuously poll (or on a rapid schedule) an arbitrary set of Ticketmaster events for drops.
+Your submission should poll an arbitrary set of Ticketmaster events for drops.
 When a drop happens it should send out an email notification.

 Ticketmaster displays availability information on their event pages, but not through a documented API.
 You're going to need to figure out how to scrape availability. **HINT:** Poke around in your browser's dev tools on their website.